FTTC vs FTTP broadband: What's the difference?

 Which providers offer FTTC broadband?

-FTTC is the type of broadband you're going to be getting from most UK providers, including Virgin Media, even though Virgin Media speeds are next-level faster.
-Here are the providers with whom you're most likely to find an FTTC broadband deal.
+FTTC is the type of broadband you're going to be getting from most UK providers, with Virgin Media being the exception as it operates on its own network and offers much faster speeds.
+Here are the providers with whom you're most likely to find an FTTC broadband deal as of October 2024.

 Compare fibre deals